 Since the dawn of time, people have always been tempted towards mysterious, beautiful, and rare objects.
 Diamonds are one of the prettiest stones discovered by humans in the nature of Earth, here all diamonds are mined from Earth and not created equally hence it's a naturally occurring substance found by man.

 The most precious diamonds have exceptional shine, reflection, color, and clarity and are of significant size.
-They have mysterious beauty within themself which can’t be matched with an ordinary stone.
+They have mysterious beauty within themselves which can't be matched with an ordinary stone.
 Pink, Blue, and Red are the rarest of them all with price tags to match.

 Some of these diamonds have made their place in the world with intrinsic beauty and exceptional worth.
 The historical significance of these gemstones has only served to increase their value.
 Diamonds are been the possession of royalty for a long time and they are been valued for their unmatched beauty and appearance.
 Here, we have put a list of the Top Most Expensive Diamond, an undefined beauty with rich culture and history!